 Jonathan Pace, Janet Chapman and Dan Cook attended the event, as did BTS’s former Treasurer Jill Bowden.
 Jonathan gave a passionate speech explaining the work of the Trust and recalling bottom-breaking trips to rural projects on the back of pikipikis.

-The sun shone throughout, a number of interesting conversations were had, and some £2000 was raised.
+The sun shone throughout, a number of interesting conversations were had, and nearly £3000 was raised.
 Altogether a splendid evening!

 How the donations will be spent